Trey Lance: 2021

 Lance began the 2021 season as the second-string quarterback behind incumbent starter Jimmy Garoppolo, but made his NFL debut in Week 1 against the Detroit Lions.
-He was used in one play during the first quarter, in which he contributed to the eventual 41–33 victory by throwing a five-yard touchdown pass to wide receiver Trent Sherfield.
-In Week 3 against the Green Bay Packers, Lance took the field for two plays and scored a rushing touchdown on the first.
-The game ended in a 30–28 defeat.
+Lance was used in one play during the first quarter, in which he contributed to the eventual 41–33 road victory by throwing a five-yard touchdown pass to wide receiver Trent Sherfield.
+Two weeks later against the Green Bay Packers, Lance took the field for two plays and scored a rushing touchdown in the first as the 49ers narrowly lost by a score of 30–28.

-During Week 4 against the Seattle Seahawks, Lance saw his first significant playing time when he relieved an injured Garoppolo in the second half.
-He completed 9 of 18 passes for 157 yards and two touchdowns and rushed for 41 yards on seven carries, with the 49ers ultimately losing 28–21.
+During a Week 4 28–21 loss to the Seattle Seahawks, Lance saw his first significant playing time when he relieved an injured Garoppolo in the second half.
+Lance completed nine of 18 passes for 157 yards and two touchdowns and rushed seven times for 41 yards and a two-point conversion.
 Due to Garoppolo's injury, Lance was named the starter for the following week's game against the Arizona Cardinals.
-Lance completed 15 of 29 passes for 192 yards, rushed for 89 yards on 16 carries, and threw his first interception on the 49ers' opening drive to safety Budda Baker in the 17–10 defeat.
+Lance completed 15-of-29 passes for 192 yards and an interception while also rushing 16 times for 89 yards in the 17–10 road loss.
 Following the game, it was announced Lance suffered a sprained knee.
-The injury made Lance unavailable for the Week 7 matchup against the Indianapolis Colts, with Nate Sudfeld replacing him as the second option behind a returning Garoppolo.
-He returned as Garoppolo's backup during the next week's 33–22 victory over the Chicago Bears.
+The injury made him unavailable for the Week 7 matchup against the Indianapolis Colts, with Nate Sudfeld replacing Lance as the second option behind a returning Garoppolo.
+Lance returned as Garoppolo's backup during the next week's 33–22 victory over the Chicago Bears.
 Lance did not take field again until the 49ers' final drive against the Jacksonville Jaguars in Week 11.
-He rushed for seven yards before taking the victory formation to complete the 30–10 win.
+He rushed for seven yards before taking the victory formation to complete the 30–10 road victory.

-Lance remained the second-string quarterback for the next five weeks until Garoppolo suffered a thumb injury in a 20–17 loss to the Tennessee Titans.
-Making his second start in Week 17 against the Houston Texans, Lance threw for 249 yards, two touchdowns, and an interception.
-The 49ers subsequently won 23–7, earning Lance his first career win.
+Lance remained the second-string quarterback for the next five weeks until Garoppolo suffered a thumb injury during a 20–17 road loss to the Tennessee Titans.
+Making his second start in Week 17 against the Houston Texans, Lance threw for 249 yards, two touchdowns, and an interception during the 23–7 victory, earning Lance his first career win.
 Lance's start marked his final appearance in 2021 after Garoppolo returned for the regular season finale against the Los Angeles Rams.
-He held a backup role during the 49ers' playoff run, which concluded with a defeat to the Rams in the NFC Championship Game.
+Lance held a backup role during the 49ers' playoff run, which concluded with a road loss to the Rams in the NFC Championship Game.
 Following the season, Lance revealed he spent the year battling a right index finger injury he suffered in a preseason game against the Las Vegas Raiders.

 2022

-Lance was named the starter over Garoppolo for the 2022 season, but appeared in only two games before suffering a season-ending ankle injury against the Seattle Seahawks in Week 2.
-His only full game of the season was the opener against the Chicago Bears, completing 13 of 28 passes for 164 yards and an interception in a 19–10 loss.
+Lance was named the starter over Garoppolo for the season, but only appeared in two games before suffering a season-ending ankle injury against the Seahawks in Week 2.
+His only full game of the season was the season opener against the Bears, where he completed 13-of-28 passes for 164 yards and an interception in a 19–10 road loss.
 Lance had a second surgery on his ankle to remove hardware causing irritation.